Volkswagen eTransporter (2020-2021) review

 While Volkswagen continues to expand its ID range of electric cars, including the ID.3 hatchback, ID.4 SUV and ID.5 coupe-SUV, the German brand lags behind the competition when it comes to electric commercial vehicles.
-The eTransporter is Volkswagen's first fully electric van to go on sale in the UK, facing rivals from Citroen, Fiat, Toyota, and Vauxhall, among others.
-And more competition is arriving soon, as the electric Ford Transit will launch in 2022.
+The eTransporter was VW's first fully electric van in the UK, facing rivals from Citroen, Fiat, Toyota, and Vauxhall, among others.
+After only a short time on sale, it was discontinued in early 2022 ahead of the arrival of the ID.Buzz Cargo.